maflcko/b-c-gui-translations-review/reviews/lt.md

         <translation>Rodomų ir siunčiamų monetų kiekio matavimo vienetai</translation>

 YES
-The translation is incomplete and inaccurate.
-It translates to "Units of measurement for amounts of received and sent coins," which does not convey the instruction to "Choose the default subdivision unit to show in the interface and when sending coins."
+The Lithuanian translation does not accurately capture the meaning of the source text, which is about "choosing" the default subdivision unit; the translation simply describes "units for displaying and sending coins".
+Also, the imperative or instruction "Choose" is missing.

 Correct translation:
-Pasirinkite numatytąją dalinimo vienetą, kuris bus rodomas sąsajoje ir siunčiant monetas.
+Pasirinkite numatytąjį monetų padalijimo vienetą, kuris bus rodomas sąsajoje ir siunčiant monetas.
 ```

 ```